Interface Pipeline

 How an event flows in a pipeline

-closest handler by calling the event propagation methods defined in HandlerContext
+closest handler by calling the event propagation methods defined in HandlerContext, such

 I/O Request